 Elder Gérald Caussé is the newest member of The Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints.

 President Dallin H. Oaks called Elder Caussé, 62, to the lifelong position on Thursday.
-The First Presidency and Quorum of the Twelve then ordained him an apostle.
+The First Presidency and Quorum of the Twelve then ordained him to serve as one of the “special witnesses of the name of Jesus Christ in all the world.”

 Elder Caussé fills the vacancy in the Twelve created by the death of President Russell M. Nelson on Sept.
 27.

-“I’ve always had a testimony of Jesus Christ,” Elder Caussé said in a statement released by the church.
+“I’ve always had a testimony of Jesus Christ,” Elder Caussé said in a statement.
 “He’s always been in the center of my life.
 I know Jesus Christ lives.
 And I know He’s our Savior and Redeemer.
 What a wonderful thing it is to be a witness of Christ.
 That’s the best responsibility or stewardship we might have in our lives.”

 Elder Caussé spent the past decade as the church’s presiding bishop, overseeing all of the church’s financial affairs, including its humanitarian spending and maintenance of its temples and meetinghouses.